 Forms and Endorsements

-This section of your homeowners declaration page will essentially add or delete coverage to your policy.
-For example, above we talked about jewelry or fine art being considered as “riders”.
-A standard homeowners policy doesn’t cover certain things of high value- so if someone stole your $12,000 engagement ring, you’d be out of luck.
+This section of your homeowner’s declaration page will essentially add or delete coverage to your policy.
+For example, above, we talked about jewelry or fine art being considered as “riders.”
+A standard home insurance policy doesn’t cover certain things of high value- so if someone stole your $12,000 engagement ring, you’d be out of luck.
 A rider will provide additional coverage for a high-value item, like an engagement ring) and you’ll be charged extra on your policy (example: typically 1-2% of an engagement ring’s value).

 Some items that may show up in this section include:

 - HO-3: This is the standard, basic homeowners policy that covers your contents on a named perils basis, meaning a specific list of accidents will and will not be covered.
 It will vary between carriers, but some examples of covered perils are theft, wind, and fire.
 Examples of HO-3 policy exclusions are earthquakes, sewer backup, and sinkholes.
 HO-3 policies are limited to coverage outside the home only.

 - HO-5: This policy is considered an open peril policy which means that you’ll have coverage against almost any risk posed against your home AND the contents inside your home.
 There are specific exclusions, but the main advantage of an HO-5 policy is that it doesn’t specify between home content and structure.
 So, for example, if you spilled a glass of red wine on your brand new carpet, the replacement carpet would be fully covered under an HO-5 policy but not an HO-3.

 - HO-4: This policy is specific for renters and covers only belongings and personal liability.